The future of the trades is being built right now.

 Her advice:

-Trust in your abilities and never underestimate your value.
-Surround yourself with a supportive network, ask questions, and don’t be afraid to push boundaries.
+Trust your abilities.
+Know your value.
+Surround yourself with people who challenge and support you — and don’t be afraid to push boundaries.

 Leanda Haig, Project Coordinator at Border Eco Systems, United Kingdom